-Associate Professor of Neurobiology, Weinberg College of Arts and Sciences
+Professor of Instruction of Psychology, Weinberg College of Arts and Sciences

-Associate Professor of Instruction of Theatre, School of Communication
+Associate Professor of Communication Sciences and Disorders, School of Communication

-Wayne V. Jones II Research Professor of History, Weinberg College of Arts and Sciences
+Associate Professor of Political Science, Weinberg College of Arts and Sciences

-Associate Professor of Learning Sciences, School of Education and Social Policy
+Assistant Professor of Instruction, School of Education and Social Policy